inveniosoftware/docs-invenio-rdm/docs/releases/upgrading/upgrade-v10.0.md

 ### Elasticsearch

-The last required step is the migration of Elasticsearch indices:
+The last required step is the migration of Elasticsearch indices.
+This will ensure that all indices and their contents are based on the latest definitions and not out of date.

 ```bash